qqLyamin/simpleTaxi/README.md

   - The app supports Android 5.0+
   - Designed in accordance with material Design guide
   - Programming language - Kotlin 1.3+

+#### TODO

+I spent 17 hours developing this app, so here is a lot of things to do

+  - Design (Better to use List view at the first screen)
+  - 100% this code can be optimized and refactored
+  - Some of the algorithms can be put in separate functions

+The goal was to make a working application that meets the basic requirements of the test task